Diogo Nascimento: Club career

 Having played for both Sporting CP and Belenenses, Nascimento joined Benfica in 2014.
 He signed his first professional contract in July 2021.

+In June 2023, Nascimento signed a two-year contract with Primeira Liga club Vizela.
+On 23 January 2024, after having made 22 appearances in all competitions for the main team, he signed a contract extension until June 2027.

 International career

 Nascimento has represented Portugal at youth international level.